Gifts, benefits and hospitality policy

 - Hospitality

 - 'Official State hospitality' is that hosted directly by an elected official and not a public sector organisation.
 This may include some diplomatic, consular and ceremonial activities, state contributions to the Australian system of honours and awards and the conduct of community cabinets.
-This type of hospitality is exempt from this policy framework.
+This type of hospitality is exempt from this Policy framework.

 - 'Official hospitality' refers to the hosting of diplomatic and foreign government officials, community representatives and/or people from the private and academic sectors by public sector organisations, and state-sponsored events.
 The persons attending these events are usually from organisations other than those within the Victorian public sector although public sector employees may attend to accompany a Departmental secretary or executive and/or Minister and liaise with attendees.